BigNoid/script.skinshortcuts/resources/docs/advanced/Templates.md

 # Templates

-Templates are an alternative way to integrate users custom menus into your skin.
-They allow you to provide a one or more templates containing any Kodi GUI controls you like, and insert information from the menu items into them.
+Templates are an alternative way to integrate user customizable menus into your skin.
+They allow you to provide one or more templates containing any Kodi GUI controls you like, and insert information from the menu items into them.

 They have a number of advantages over the traditional Skin Shortcuts implementation.
-For example, all sub menu's can be in their own lists and so can have visible/hidden animation.
-Similarly widgets can be bult individually, allowing them to be switched between without the contents having to be reloaded.
+For example, all submenu's can be in their own lists and so can have visible/hidden animation.
+Similarly widgets can be built individually, allowing them to be switched between without the contents having to be reloaded.

 ## templates.xml

-To use templates, you need to inlclude a template.xml file in your skins shortcuts directory, with all content within a `<template />` element.
+To use templates, you need to include a template.xml file in your Skins Shortcuts directory, with all content within a `<template />` element.

-If this file is present Skin Shortcuts will automatically build your templates alonside its traditional includes.
+If this file is present Skin Shortcuts will automatically build your templates alongside it's traditional includes.

 ```
 <?xml version="1.0" encoding="UTF-8"?>